-The Centre for Social Research in Health (CSRH) (formerly the National Centre in HIV Social Research) hosted the 13th Social Research Conference on HIV, Viral Hepatitis and Related Diseases (HHARD) at the University of New South Wales on Thursday February 20 and Friday February 21, 2014.
+The Centre for Social Research in Health (CSRH) will host the 14th Social Research Conference on HIV, Viral Hepatitis and Related Diseases (HHARD) at UNSW Australia on Thursday March 31 and Friday April 1, 2016.
 The HHARD Conference is integral to Australia's efforts in understanding the social and behavioural dynamics of blood borne viral epidemics and sexually transmissible infections.
-The biennial conference invites researchers, health professionals, policy-makers and community members from across a variety of fields to engage with research and practice with a multi-disciplinary perspective.
+We welcome researchers, health professionals, policy-makers and community members from across a variety of fields to join us and engage with research and practice from a multi-disciplinary perspective.

-We also invite speakers to address other significant social research issues in HIV, viral hepatitis, sexuality and drug use.
+We also invite speakers to address other significant social research issues related to HIV, viral hepatitis, sexuality and drug use.